Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation

 In parallel prediction, we replace the decoder input tokens with [MASK] tokens and remove the causal attention mask, forcing simultaneous prediction of all tokens based solely on audio features:

-This parallel mode enforces stronger dependency on the audio encoder by eliminating reliance on autoregressive context.
-We adopt mixed training where a random fraction of each minibatch uses standard autoregression while the remainder use parallel decoding.
+This mode eliminates reliance on prior autoregressive context and forces each token prediction to depend solely on the audio representation, thereby strengthening encoder supervision.
+We adopt mixed training in which a random fraction of each minibatch uses standard autoregressive decoding while the remainder uses parallel prediction.
+In our pilot ablation study, this mixed objective produced better downstream transfer than purely autoregressive decoding, so we use it as the captioning setup throughout the paper.